 Immigrants comprise about 14 percent of the U.S. population: more than forty-three million out of a total of about 323 million people, according to Census Bureau data.
 Together, immigrants and their U.S.-born children make up about 27 percent of U.S. inhabitants.
 The figure represents a steady rise from 1970, when there were fewer than ten million immigrants in the United States.
 But there are proportionally fewer immigrants today than in 1890, when foreign-born residents comprised 15 percent of the population.

 Illegal immigration.
 The undocumented population is about eleven million and has leveled off since the 2008 economic crisis, which led some to return to their home countries and discouraged others from coming to the United States.
 In 2017, Customs and Border Protection reported a 26 percent drop in the number of people apprehended or stopped at the southern border from the year before, which some attribute to the Trump administration’s policies.
 At the same time, arrests of suspected undocumented immigrants jumped by 40 percent.

 More than half of the undocumented have lived in the country for more than a decade; nearly one-third are the parents of U.S.-born children, according to the Pew Research Center.
 Central American asylum seekers, many of whom are minors who have fled violence in their home countries, make up a growing share of those who cross the U.S.-Mexico border.
 These immigrants have different legal rights from Mexican nationals in the United States: Under a 2008 anti–human trafficking law, minors from noncontiguous countries have a right to a deportation hearing before being returned to their home countries.

 Though many of the policies that aim to reduce unlawful immigration focus on enforced border security, individuals who arrive to the United States legally and overstay their visas comprise a significant portion of the undocumented population.
-According to the Center for Migration Studies, individuals who overstayed their visas have outnumbered those who arrived by crossing the border illegally by six hundred thousand since 2007.
+According to a 2014 report by the Center for Migration Studies, individuals who overstayed their visas outnumbered those who arrived by crossing the border illegally by six hundred thousand since 2007.